rmbolger/Posh-ACME/Posh-ACME/Plugins/UKFast-Readme.md

 ## Setup

-Authentication against the UKFast SafeDNS API requires an `API Application Key`, which can be obtained from the [MyUKFast](https://my.ukfast.co.uk/applications/index.php) portal.
-Additionally the key must be given 'READ/WRITE' permission for the SafeDNS service.
+Authentication against the UKFast SafeDNS API requires an `API Application Key`, which can be obtained from the [API Applications](https://my.ukfast.co.uk/applications/index.php) portal.
+Additionally the key must be given `READ/WRITE` permission for the SafeDNS service.

 For further documentation on working with API keys, please visit the [UKFast Developer Centre](https://developers.ukfast.io/getting-started#registering-applications).